kavin1022/dataviz399/README.md

 ## Installation

-You'll need the latest LTS version of Node from https://nodejs.org/en/
+You'll need the latest LTS(16.13.0) version of Node from https://nodejs.org/en/